-WASHINGTON, D.C. — Former President Donald Trump’s legal team wrapped up their defense in the impeachment trial this afternoon.
-While the House impeachment managers used about 10 of their 16 allotted hours of argument time, the Trump legal team concluded their case in a little over three hours.
+WASHINGTON, D.C. — Former President Donald Trump’s legal team wrapped up its defense in the impeachment trial this afternoon.
+While the House impeachment managers used about 10 of their 16 allotted hours of argument time, Trump’s legal team concluded its case in a little over three hours.